-- In the event of a patient death, a physician shall pronounce the deceased as soon as possible but no later then four hours following the initial discovery of the body.
+- 1. In the event of a patient death, a LIP shall pronounce the deceased within four hours following the initial discovery of the body.
 The body shall not be released until an entry has been made and signed by the physician in the medical record of the deceased. - 2.
 Post mortem care is not initiated until the patient has been examined and pronounced dead, and the family has been notified.
 Policies with respect to the release of dead bodies shall conform to state law.
-(See OP&P 3.3) - 3.
-Meaningful autopsies shall be sought whenever possible.
+(See OP&P, Policy 3.3) - 3.
+All LIPs shall secure meaningful autopsies whenever possible.
 An autopsy, unless required by the Medical Examiner's Office, may be performed only after obtaining written consent in accordance with state law and Hospital policy.
-(See OP&P 3.3) Every member of the Medical Staff is expected to be actively interested in securing an autopsy when the death of a patient occurs.
-No autopsy shall be performed without the written consent of a relative or legally authorized agency.
+(See OP&P, Policy 3.3)